12 Full-Time Travel Questions Answered

 Between thoughts of Parisian cafes, Maldivian beaches, and African safaris, you may be wondering how feasible it is.
 You are probably concerned about costs and practical issues like medical insurance, prescriptions, and cell phone usage.

 In 2016 Steve and I announced that we were planning to retire and travel full-time beginning in 2018.
-You can read about how we came to this decision in “How It All Began .”
+You can read about how we came to this decision in “Our Story.”

 Other full-time travelers have written about getting positive and negative comments when they sprang their news, but we only got positive reactions.
 I’m sure some of the people we told thought we were crazy, but they were kind enough not to say so.